shortall/WebPlaylistToSpotify/Readme.md

 * Go to https://developer.spotify.com/dashboard/applications
 * Create an application and make a note of the Client ID
-* Add a redirect URI of `http://127.0.0.1/` (This is so when you authenticate via your browser it can post the access token back to the app)
+* Add a redirect URI of `http://127.0.0.1/` (This is so when you authenticate via your browser it will pass the access token back to the app)

 ## Step 2 - Configure